 Mix 2 teaspoons of fresh aloe vera gel or store-bought aloe with 3 drops of cedarwood essential oil.
 Massage the mixture into your hair, and let it rest for half an hour.
 Shampoo and condition as usual.

 Need a color boost?

 Give brown hair a boost with cocoa powder.
-According to Whole Living, a combination of cocoa powder, plain yogurt, honey and apple cider vinegar will give you a deeper, richer brown.
-I couldn't test this one personally but if you can make bronzer lotion with cocoa powder why not try it in your hair?
+For a stay-at-home DIY with safe ingredients, try a combination of cacao powder, plain yogurt, honey, and apple cider vinegar to give you a deeper, richer brown.
+I couldn't test this one personally, but if you can make bronzer lotion with cocoa powder, why not try it in your hair?

-To warm up ashy blonde hair, try lemon and chamomile tea.
-Both have long been used as whitening agents for blonde hair.
-You can do a simple rinse by tilting your head back over the sink and pouring a cup of cooled tea combined with the juice of a lemon over clean, wet hair.
-Let sit for a couple of minutes and rinse.
-I also tried this brightening mask that combines tea and lemon with a grated potato.
-Yes, potato!
-Shampoo, apply to hair and blow dry hair on low for 2-3 minutes.
-Then rinse and style.
-This ended up being more work than I’d want to do on a regular basis but I loved how bright and shiny my hair ended up.
+To warm up ashy blonde hair, try lemon and chamomile herbal tea.
+Both have long been used as lightening agents for blonde hair.
+You can do a simple hair rinse by tilting your head back over the sink and pouring a cup of cooled tea combined with the juice of a lemon over clean, wet hair.
+Let it sit for about 5 minutes and rinse.

-Got some brassiness in your blonde locks?
-Do a rinse with grape-flavored Kool-Aid to get rid of the dreaded orange.
-Dude, this totally works.
-I have never had a problem with my hair turning purple (I have heavy blonde highlights not all over color) but if you do see a hint of color, just shampoo again.
+This totally works!
+I have never had a problem with my hair turning purple (I have heavy blonde highlights, not all-over color), but if you do see a hint of color, just shampoo again.

 Dull, frizzy hair?